tpalucki/tpalucki.github.io/content/drafts/interview-questions.md

 ---
-title: "Interview Questions"
+title: "Interview Notes"
 date: 2021-03-30T22:52:12+02:00
-draft: true
+draft: false
 ---

 Here is the selection of the interview questions that caught me unguarded, so I noted them not to forget